-I say all the time that we ain’t building rockets here.
+I say all the time that we aren’t building rockets here.
 But we are building an airship of sorts, and if you use the wrong kind of stuff to make it go up, bad things happen.
 Do it the right way, and your journey is smooth.
 Serving process in Germany is subject to the strictures of the Hague Service Convention, regardless of which U.S. or Canadian venue is hearing the matter.
 Some background is in order, if you’re so inclined, before we cut to the chase.

 - The roadmap to the overall process—the recipe to our Secret Sauce.

 - The structure of the Convention itself is discussed in this four-part series.

 - And an absolutely critical note: the Hague Service Convention does not frequently help with subpoenas.
 Repeat after me—you can’t just SERVE a subpoena in Germany.
 At least, not if you want it to have much effect.
 Instead, file a Hague Evidence Request.
 Dramatically different from serving a summons or notice.

 Article 5 Service